thestrukture/IDE/README.md

 Get training for $299 [https://thestrukture.gumroad.com/l/strukture_live_training](https://thestrukture.gumroad.com/l/strukture_live_training)

 ## About IDE
 This IDE runs as a server and is accessed via web browser.
-Being a web server, the IDE boasts a web (HTML) interface is accessible from any device on your network.Compared to Microsoft VS Code and Eclipse CHE, this IDE is very minimalistic.
+Being a web server, the IDE boasts a web (HTML) interface is accessible from any device on your network.
 It features :
 - Autocomplete.
 - Syntax correction.
 - Interactive terminal via web socket.